 Neither House shall, without the consent of the other, adjourn for more than three working days, nor relocate to any other place than that in which the two Houses shall be sitting.

 Section 6 – Legal procedure for the adoption of laws

-Every bill which shall have passed both the Parliament and the Senate – meaning with a simple majority in each House – shall, before it become a law, be presented to the President of the European Union.
+Every bill approved by the legislature shall, before it become a law, be presented to the President of the European Union.
 If he approves, he shall sign it; if not, he shall return it, with his objections to that House in which it originated.
-Said House shall enter the objections at large on their journal, and proceed to reconsider the bill.
-If, after such reconsideration, three-fifths of that House agree to pass the bill, it shall be sent, together with the objections, to the other House, by which it shall likewise be reconsidered.
-If approved by three fifths of that House, it shall become a law.
+Said House shall enter the objections on their journal, and proceed to reconsider the bill for its approval by the legislature.
+If, after such a reconsideration, three-fifths of Congress agree to pass the bill, it shall become a law.